nikhila-darisa/Steeleye-Assignment/README.md

 Start server - npm start

-Errors Explanation can be found in folder.
+Explanation for Errors can be found in folder.